-The graph below displays the low uranium levels from Fidler, Welcome, Hidden, and Collins bays since 2000.
+The graph displays the levels of uranium found in the Lake Athabasca water samples since the year 2000.
 The uranium drinking water guideline is 20 micrograms per litre, which is much higher than any level ever found in the 18-year history of AWG monitoring.